Search Results for

 image-20220120151215696

 Step 3.
-Configure other advanced settings.
+Configure other settings.
 A custom widget shares all common settings with other widget types.
 Read more in Widget management.

 A simple example